 Using rebuilder credit cards can successfully build up your credit score.
 Over time, you will need to keep making payments on time for other financial products.
 But this approach can effectively take a bad credit rating and make it an average or good credit score over several months or years.

 Pay bills on time

 Leaving the most important until last, individuals are encouraged to repay any outstanding bills on time.
-This includes credit card repayments, loans, mobile phone bills, utility bills and more.
+This includes credit card repayments, loans, mobile phone bills, utility bills and not paying your car finance can impact your credit too.
 Every time you are repaying a debt on-time, you are either improving or maintaining your credit score and also saving money too, but not paying any late fees, default charges or having to pay more for credit in the future.